Season of the Witch (2011 film): Plot

-In Villach in the 13th century, three women are accused by a priest of witchcraft.
-The first confesses in an attempt to earn mercy.
-The second claims she made ointments but not magic potions.
-The third, a hag with a blind eye, does not deny the charge and curses the priest.
-All three are first hanged and then drowned.
-The priest pulls the three hanged corpses from the water for a religious ritual so they can never return to life.
-The priest performs the ritual on each using The Key of Solomon.
-The first shows no sign of life.
-The hag's body vomits and twitches violently.
-The third corpse, the woman who had claimed to be an ointment maker, takes on a demonic appearance, sets the book on fire, and hangs the priest.
+In the 13th century Villach, three women are accused by a priest of witchcraft, and are first hanged before being drowned.
+The priest performs a ritual on the three women using a book inscribed from the Key of Solomon so they can never return to life, but one of the women takes on a demonic appearance, sets the book on fire, and hangs the priest.

-In the 14th century, German Teutonic Knights Sir Behmen von Bleibruck and Sir Felson join crusades throughout the 1330s (1332 Gulf of Edremit, 1334 Siege of Tripoli, 1337 Imbros, and 1339 Artah), eventually joining the Smyrniote crusades.
-After witnessing a civilian massacre during the 1344 capture of Smyrna, the two abandon their knightly order and return to Austria.
+In the 14th century, German Teutonic Knights Sir Behmen von Bleibruck and Sir Felson join the Smyrniote crusades.
+After witnessing a civilian massacre during the capture of Smyrna, the two abandon their order and return to Austria.

-Traveling through Styria in Austria, Behmen and Felson encounter the sight of those infected with the Black Death, learning that the plague has swept the Holy Roman Empire.
-Trying to conceal their identities as deserters, Behmen's known sword crest reveals that they are crusader knights.
-They are arrested and taken to Cardinal D'Ambroise, who is near death from the plague.
-The Cardinal asks the knights to escort an alleged witch, suspected of causing the pestilence, to a remote monastery, where a group of monks can determine if she is truly a witch.
-If found guilty, they can perform a sacred ritual to cancel her powers and stop the plague.
+Traveling through Styria, Behmen and Felson encounter people infected with the Black Death.
+Trying to conceal their identities as deserters, Behmen's sword crest exposes their identities, and they are arrested.
+They're taken to Cardinal D'Ambroise, who is near death from the plague.
+The Cardinal asks the knights to escort an alleged witch who is suspected of causing the pestilence to a remote monastery where monks can perform a sacred ritual to cancel her powers and stop the plague.
+Behmen refuses, so D'Ambroise imprisons him and Felson, where they meet the alleged witch, Anna.

 Both knights agree under the condition that she be given a fair trial and the charges of desertion against them be dropped.
-The Cardinal agrees, and they are accompanied by the priest Debelzaq; the altar boy, Kay von Wollenbarth, who wants to become a knight like his deceased father; another knight, Sir Johann Eckhardt, whose family was killed by the Black Death; finally, Hagamar, a well-traveled swindler, who will serve as their guide in return for his pardon.
-The young woman Anna from Marburg shows hatred towards Debelzaq, while forming a connection with Behmen.
+The Cardinal agrees, and they are accompanied by the priest Debelzaq, the altar boy Kay von Wollenbart, Johann, the captain of the Cardinal's Guard, and Hagamar, a well-traveled swindler who will serve as their guide in return for his pardon.
+Anna shows hatred towards Debelzaq while forming a connection with Behmen.